|Clinical Reporting System (CRS)|

 Quality of CareThe QoC site explains how IHS reports quality and contains important information for improving your health.
 Visit the IHS Quality of Care (QoC) web site.

-The Clinical Reporting System (CRS) development team will add ICD-10 codes to the measure logic in CRS version 14.1, due out in May 2014.
+The Clinical Reporting System (CRS) development team will add ICD-10 codes to the measure logic in a future version of CRS.
 The logic will retain the ICD-9 codes, as many measures look back several years for data.

 For more detailed information on the Indian Health Service's ICD-10 project, visit the IHS IC10 web site.